 Larger Monitor.
 More screen real estate means you can have multiple windows open at the same time and therefore have access to more information quickly.

 Get the largest monitor you can reasonably fit in your work space.
 You will rarely find yourself wishing for less screen size.

 If you have a laptop this is even more important.
 Most laptops will have the ability to connect a monitor directly.
 If this doesn’t work for you, then you can use a docking station to get connected to a monitor, and many other laptop accessories.

 External Speakers.
 Not necessary, especially if you’re using a headset, but if you like to work with background music they are inexpensive and may be worth your while.

 Printer.
 If you plan on doing little printing, then it may not matter too much which printer you get.
-Most are wireless now, so you can hide it in a different room if you’re tight on space.
+Most are wireless now, so you can hide it in a different room or a closet if you’re tight on space.

 If you plan on printing documents, especially contracts, then you might want to look into something a little more substantial, maybe even a laser printer.
 It can be a time consuming task to wait on an inkjet printer to print multiple page documents every day.

 When shopping for a printer don’t forget to check the price of ink before your purchase.
 Also be sure to look at the amount of ink the cartridges hold so you can compare apples to apples.
 Some printers seem like a great deal, until you figure in the cost of the ink compared to other printers.